 Add users to groups, add assets to folders, and create permissions that link groups to folders.
 Even though you can add permissions to individual assets or users, we don't recommend it.
-Use custom attributes to control access for certain restricted assets when it's not possible to group assets together in a folder.
+Use custom attributes to control access for certain restricted assets when it's not possible to isolate those assets in a separate folder.

 Group users by access, not actions.

-Create user groups based on the folders or types of assets that different users need access to.
+Create user groups based on the folders that different users need access to.
 Don't group users by the actions they need to perform — that's where user levels come into play.
 Groups can contain users with a myriad of user levels.